 EMG signal pre-processing will be carried out offline using Python scripts developed by our team.
 First, the program will be used to filter the raw EMG signal.
 Then, for every test, segments of each grasp repetition will be extracted.
 Some segments of the resting hand will also be extracted as an additional class of the three grasps.
 After that for every class, features will be calculated in every segment, some of the proposed features are [10]: 1) mean absolute value; 2) zero crossing; 3) slope sign changes; 4) waveform length; 4) log detector; 5) root mean square of EMG amplitude; 6) willison amplitude; and 7) maximum absolute value.

 After obtaining the features, machine learning and deep learning algorithms will be used to get the classification model.
 Some of the proposed algorithms are: 1) logistic regression; 2) support vector machine (SVM); 3) linear discriminant analysis (LDA); 4) K-means clustering; 5) multilayer perceptron (MLP); 5) convolutional neural networks (CNN); and 6) long short-term memory (LSTM) networks.

+Please add information for the vibrator sensors.
+And Glove with force sensors on its fingertips.

 References